core-ts/core/README.md

 This makes the package suitable for both backend and frontend projects.

-## Backend and frontend
+## Backend Support

-Backend applications can use `onecore` for:
+Infrastructure services often depend only on interfaces.

+Examples include

+* Shared metadata
+* Database transactions
 * Repository contracts
-* Database transactions
-* Shared metadata
 * Application use cases
+* Message Queue services
+* Import services / Export services
+* Infrastructure interfaces: Logging, Cache, Validation...

+Since these projects do not use application-layer base classes, the generated JavaScript contains virtually no runtime code from `onecore`.

+## Frontend Support

+`onecore` works in frontend applications.

+React applications commonly use

+* Attribute
+* Locale
+* Currency
-* Infrastructure interfaces
+* Validator interfaces

-Frontend applications can use shared models and metadata without needing to import backend implementations.
+without importing any backend service classes.

 For example: